TheLastDance/tbc-project/README.md

 - Burger menu for tablets/smartphones

 ## Run project

+You will not be able to run the app locally without env variables of Auth0, Stripe, Vercel Postgresql and Vercel blob.
+Instead of that you can use [Production link](https://tbc-project-tau.vercel.app) or add your own env variables, and then use codebase to write same database/auth/payment system structure.

 1. Install dependencies - `npm install`
 2. Start the project - `npm run dev`